Back to blog

 The practical takeaway

 Learning how to read guitar sheet music gets easier when you stop asking the page to do everything at once.
 Let standard notation tell you the pitch and rhythm.
-Let TAB help with neck placement when you need it.
+Let fretboard references help with neck placement when you need them.
 Let the fretboard become familiar in small zones instead of as one giant map.

 If you keep the process simple, your next steps are clear: